EDJ14/BicycleDataLogger/README.md

 https://github.com/romainreignier/rtimulib_ros/tree/325a3893fa65abd99bd4bbc6e604a18470854ad2 (IMU)

-To download and initialize a ROS package, navigate into the /home/pi/ros_catkin_ws/src/ folder and clone the github repository:
+To download and initialize a ROS package, first navigate into the /home/pi/ros_catkin_ws/src/ folder and clone the github repository:

 ```bash
 cd ~/ros_catkin_ws/src